Холмс, кажется, вы в России...

 When you build a dating website, whether with an in-house team or outsourced developers, the workflow will look pretty much the same.
 There are 8 steps that everyone will follow:

 If you’re a startup owner, it is your responsibility to create a valuable idea that matches the needs of target audiences and then validate it.
-Survey potential users, create a landing page or no-code app, but verify that the idea is worth investing money into before moving further.
+Survey potential users and create a landing page or no-code app, but verify that the idea is worth investing money into before moving further.

 Make a plan of how your dating site will make a profit and grow further.
 Monetization strategy is the second thing investors will look at after your pitch deck, to decide if your idea is worth their time and capital.
 Make sure your chosen business model and monetization plans are bulletproof and consider the competition in the online dating market.